Rice Epicurean Markets: Rice Food Markets

 The owners of Rice, from time to time, had considered selling the company.
 They had seriously considered accepting an offer to sell the company made several years before 1985.
 The family decided to not sell the company.
 Instead the owners intended to pass the business to the next generation of family members and to reinvest in the company.

 In 1980 Rice had six percent of the Houston area grocery marketshare.
 In the 1980s, Rice converted some its of conventional Rice Food Markets to discount grocery stores, including Pricebuster and Grocery World.
 At its peak, Rice would operate 55 stores.

 In 1984 two partners in the Rice company had sold their stakes.
 During that year, Rice took possession of five Weingarten's stores, causing the chain to again begin expansion.
 In 1985 the owners of Rice Food Markets were Friedlander, Joel Levy, and Ralph Cohen.
 Cohen was a member of a family that had, on a previous occasion, merged its business into Rice Food Markets.
 In 1985 Rice purchased 22 Eagle supermarkets; they were formerly owned by Lucky Stores, the parent company of Eagle; Lucky had sold or closed the 22 Eagle stores the month before Rice acquired them.
 Each Eagle store was about 30000 sqft, similar to Rice's existing stores.
 Friedlander said this made the Eagle stores attractive to Rice.

 In 1994 Rice acquired three locations from AppleTree Markets.

 In 2005 Rice opened its newest headquarters facility in the Southwest Houston plot.

 On November 14, 2012, Rice announced the planned closure of four of its five remaining stores.
-The stores will re-open in 2013 as Fresh Market.
+The stores reopened in 2013 as Fresh Market.